alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 # Intro

-Efficiency lies at the heart of the research scientist's toolbox - fast training facilitates rapid experimentation, since we get feedback quickly.
-It also helps reduce costs, since we can work with cheaper hardware both for training and inference.
+Efficiency is a quiet superpower in research.
+When training is fast, you can iterate: try an idea, get surprised, debug, tune, and move on.
+When training is slow, you start avoiding experiments you *should* be running, simply because they cost too much time.

+This became very tangible in this eigenvalue-model series.
+In the previous posts we looked at models that predict the $$k$$-th eigenvalue of a learned symmetric matrix built from the input features, and we explored what they can represent, plus some robustness/interpretability properties.
+Naturally, the next step was to scale up the matrix size and see what happens in practice.

-I did not show it in the last post, but if you try to run the experiment with the eigenvalue model from the last post with $$30\times30$$ matrices on the California Housing dataset for 500 epochs, you will see that it takes _more than an hour_.
-And I did it on the L4 GPU on Colab.
-I also tried an A100, and it didn't improve things.
+I did not show it in the last post, but if you take the California Housing experiment and run $$30\times 30$$ matrices for 500 epochs, it takes _more than an hour_ on Colab.
+And this is with an L4 GPU.
+I even tried an A100, and it didn't meaningfully improve anything.
 So then I asked myself - what's wrong?

-Turns out PyTorch is wrong.
-If we look at the [official documentation](https://docs.pytorch.org/docs/2.9/generated/torch.linalg.eigvalsh.html) of the `eigvalsh` function, we see the following note:

-> When inputs are on a CUDA device, this function synchronizes that device with the CPU.

-I don't know if it means that memory is copied from the GPU back to the CPU or not, since I did not dig deep into the implementation details.
-But apparently, eigenvalue computations with CUDA tensors with PyTorch are slow.
-Very slow.
-So in this post we will build a custom PyTorch autograd-capable eigenvalue function.
-To that end, we will learn two things: first, we shall learn how to make PyTorch inter-operate with another CUDA library, [CuPy](https://cupy.dev), to facilitate fast eigenvalue computation; second, we shall finally see what eigenvalue derivatives look like, so we can integrate our code with PyTorch autograd system.
-All execution speeds I measure in this post are on Colab, with an NVIDIA L4 GPU, with the 2025.10 runtime.
+Turns out PyTorch is wrong. `torch.linalg.eigvalsh` has a note in the [official documentation](https://docs.pytorch.org/docs/2.9/generated/torch.linalg.eigvalsh.html): when the input is on CUDA, it synchronizes the device with the CPU.
+If eigenvalues sit inside your inner training loop, that synchronization becomes the bottleneck, and the rest of your model almost doesn't matter.

+So this post is a practical detour: we'll make eigenvalue computation fast enough that it stops getting in the way.
+We'll replace the slow call with a faster GPU implementation, and we'll wrap it in a way that still supports backprop through the $$k$$-th eigenvalue.
+Once that's done, the scaling experiments from the previous post become feasible again, and we can go back to asking the interesting questions.

+(All execution speeds I measure in this post are on Colab, with an NVIDIA L4 GPU, with the 2025.10 runtime.)

 # Warm-up